 These villages and their surrounding areas have a number of cemeteries and memorials which are worth visiting.
 Ginchy is north-east of Guillemont, and Ginchy church is where the original “Dickens Cross” (see earlier on this page) is now located, but the church has been locked when I have visited.

 On the minor road leading from Ginchy to Lesboeufs, there are two memorials.
 The first is the Guards Division memorial.
 Standing within a hedged area, this is a simple stone cross, with the inscription “In memory of those officers warrant officers, non-commissioned officers and men of the Guards Division who gave their lives to their country in the month of September 1916 in the actions that took place at Ginchy and Lesboeufs“.

 On the rear is another inscription, which reads “This memorial replaces the wooden cross erected close to this site immediately after the battles of September 1916.”.
 The Guards Division memorial was unveiled in October 1928, by Major-General Sir Geoffrey Feilding, who commanded the Guards Division in 1916.
 Representatives from the Guards, and from the French military were also present, as was the Earl of Cavan, who had commanded the 14th Corps of which the Guards Division was a part.

-Meakin served in the Guards Trench Mortar battery, and was killed near the spot where his memorial stands.
-In the Middlebook’s Somme Battlefields, the authors wrote in 1991 that there were plans to restore it, however it sems little changed for many years.
+Meakin served in the Guards Trench Mortar Battery, and was killed near the spot where his memorial stands.
+In the Middlebook’s Somme Battlefields, the authors wrote in 1991 that there were plans to restore it, however, it seems little changed for many years.